rahulmodiphilips/filament-mcp-server/README.md

 ## What is MCP?

 The Model Context Protocol (MCP) is a protocol for extending AI capabilities through local servers.
-This implementation provides Starwind UI-specific tools to enhance AI assistant capabilities when working with Starwind UI.
+This implementation provides Filament-specific tools to enhance AI assistant capabilities when working with Filament.
 For more information about MCP itself, please visit the [official documentation](https://modelcontextprotocol.io/).

 ## Features

 - **Tool-based Architecture** - Modular design for easy addition of new tools
-- **Starwind UI Documentation Tool** - Access documentation links for Starwind UI components
+- **Filament Documentation Tool** - Access documentation links for Filament components
 - **Package Manager Detection** - Detect and use the appropriate package manager (npm, yarn, pnpm)
-- **LLM Data Fetcher** - Retrieve Starwind UI information for LLMs with caching and rate limiting
+- **LLM Data Fetcher** - Retrieve Filament information for LLMs with caching and rate limiting
 - **TypeScript Implementation** - Built with TypeScript for better type safety and developer experience
 - **Standard I/O Transport** - Uses stdio for communication with AI assistants